-The ATOMIC component will allow to create "molecule" objects (compound) and "atom" objects (single objects with a "molecule" as a parent).
+The ATOMIC component will allow creating "molecule" objects (compound) and "atom" objects (single objects with a "molecule" as a parent).
 "Atom" objects will have 3 integer attributes (X, Y, Z coordinates).
 "Molecules" and their "atoms" will be shown in Object Browser.
 Additionally we shall implement the following functions: renaming and removal of "molecules" and "atoms", import and export of data ("molecules" and "atoms") to/from file in XML format.

-3.1 Instantiating a GUI module
+3.1 INSTANTIATING A GUI MODULE

 We shall start the development of a new GUI module class for ATOMIC component with a build stub.
-The stub contains structure of directories, necessary utility files (configure.in.base, Makefile.in-s, etc.), and 2 source files: ATOMICGUI.h and ATOMICGUI.cxx - starting point for our GUI module development.
+The stub contains structure of directories, necessary utility files (CMakeLists.txt), and 2 source files: ATOMICGUI.h and ATOMICGUI.cxx - starting point for our GUI module development.

 Please, unpack the stub archive file ATOMIC module source files (initial stub) to your working directory.
-Set environment, create ATOMIC build directory, run build_configure, configure, make and make install commands.
-For details on SALOME build procedure, please, refer to the paragraph 2.
+Set environment, create ATOMIC build directory, run cmake, make and make install commands.
+For details on SALOME build procedure please refer to the paragraph 2.